Hometown: Paradise Valley

 Business Phone: 602-438-7045Jay.Heiler@azregents.edu

 Regent Jay Heiler was appointed by Gov. Jan Brewer to an eight-year term on the board, which began in February 2012.
-He currently serves as chair of the Audit Committee and and is a member of the Finance, Capital and Resources Committee and the Academic Affairs and Educational Attainment Committee.
+He currently serves as chair of the Audit Committee and is a member of the Finance, Capital and Resources Committee, Academic Affairs and Educational Attainment Committee and Research and Health Sciences Committee.
 Regent Heiler also represents ABOR on the WestEd Board.
 A lawyer, journalist and political analyst, Regent Heiler is a political and media consultant serving the leadership of a wide variety of private and public sector clients in public affairs, issue management, and crisis communications.
 He is the former chief of staff to Gov. Fife Symington and directed both policy and communications for the Symington Administration for five-and-a-half years.
 He also served as an assistant attorney general in the organized crime and racketeering division of the Arizona Attorney General’s Office from 1986 to 1989, before moving to Richmond, Virginia to work as assistant editor of the editorial pages of the Richmond Times-Dispatch, where he wrote hundreds of commentaries on a wide variety of subjects, including the economy and finance, environmental policy, criminal justice, law, jurisprudence and politics.
 He is admitted to the bars of both Arizona and Virginia.